-19 of our pupils from Years 9 - 13 will be performing on the stage at Custom House Square tomorrow at the main Belfast festivities to celebrate St Patricks Day.
-This is a huge opportunity for the boys - last year they played to a crowd of 3,500 people!!
+Nineteen of pupils from Years 9 - 13 performed on the stage at Custom House Square at the main Belfast festivities to celebrate St. Patrick's Day.

 The Cycle Against Suicide event is taking place in Belfast on Wednesday 26th April and we have been chosen as the anchor school for the city.